 Proactive recruitment and the benefits of talent pipelining

-Finding the best talent in 2021
+Finding the best talent

 Workforce planning is a process of analysing the current workforce, determining future workforce needs, identifying the gap between the workforce you will have available and your future needs, and implementing solutions so that an organisation can accomplish its mission, goals, and strategic plan.